Dasudian/datahub-c-demo/docs/API.md

 /*
  * description:
  *      send messages synchronously
- *      Note:program will block untill message is deliveried
+ *      Note: program will block untill message is deliveried
  * parameter:
- *      client:returned by datahub_create()
+ *      client: returned by datahub_create()
- *          Note:can not be NULL
+ *          Note: can not be NULL
- *      topic:name of topic the message belongs to
+ *      topic: name of topic the message belongs to or regards
- *          Note:can not be NULL
+ *          Note: can not be NULL
- *      msg:define a message,use DATAHUB_MESSAGE_INITIALIZER to init first.
+ *      msg: define a message, use DATAHUB_MESSAGE_INITIALIZER to init first.
  *          then specfy your own data and length of data.
  *          Note:can not be NULL
  * return value: